 Hello friends, I'm Leslie Jowett Astor, the human behind the brand at Fifield Road Apothecary.
 I've been making cold process soap for over a decade, and after years of tinkering with recipes and teaching soap making workshops, I decided to start Fifield Road Apothecary in the autumn of 2018.

-Born in the American midwest, and raised on the East coast, I moved to the Cotswolds with my English husband and three young sons in 2012, after twenty years of living in New York City.
-Shortly after settling on the family farm where my husband grew up, I began to learn about the healing powers of plants and flowers in the fields and hedgerows that surrounded us.
-Over time I learned to make simple balms, syrups, salves and tinctures, to soothe an itch, ease symptoms during cold season, or help encourage a better night's sleep, and I witnessed the miraculous healing powers that could be found in the humblest of farmyard weeds.
+I moved to the Cotswolds with my English husband and three young sons in 2012, after twenty years of living in New York City.
+Shortly after settling on the family farm where my husband grew up, I became interested in learning about the healing powers of the plants and flowers in the countryside that surrounded us.
+Over time, I learned to make simple balms, syrups, salves and tinctures, to soothe an itch, ease symptoms during cold season, or help encourage a better night's sleep.
+Eight years along the herbal path, and still very much a beginner, I continue to witness the miraculous healing powers that can be found in even the humblest farmyard weeds.

-When I'm not making soap, I continue to practise traditional textile crafts including quilting, weaving & embroidery, traditions that were passed down to me in part from my Kentucky born grandmother.
+When I'm not making soap, I enjoy practising traditional textile crafts including quilting, weaving & embroidery.
 I also spend a good deal of time in the woods and hedgerows foraging for edible, medicinal and dyers plants and mushrooms.

 Please do get in touch if you have questions about any of my products or working processes, are interested in booking a soap making workshop, have an idea for a collaboration, or wish to request a wholesale line sheet for your retail business.
 I would love to hear from you.